 Listen, compared to the military, it's nothing.

-You everything that every American every bit of freedom we have and take for granted is because of what the military does for us every single day, and we honor all of you.
+Everything that every American, every bit of freedom we have and take for granted is because of what the military does for us every single day.

 No, thank you very much.

-I just wanted to add my two cents on the gun issue going on, especially as relates to principles.
+I just wanted to add my two cents on the gun issue going on, especially as it relates to principles.

 If the principle is going to be put out there, then you need to live by the principle.

-You can't just talk one, you've got to walk one.
+You can't just talk one.

 If Delta is going to go ahead and walk it back, that they don't want to support the organization that actually supported having their pilots be armed, then perhaps they should disarm their pilots.

-I just find it amazing, and someone said it, uh whether it was you and your show or or or Levin about civic cowardice, about just quickly reacting to something because a bunch of loudmouths got on your Twitter, Facebook, or whatever account and started posting, you know, rants instead of facts, and then you react to that and jump on a bandwagon.
+And someone said it, whether it was you and your show or Levin, about civic cowardice, about just quickly reacting to something because a bunch of loudmouths got on your Twitter, Facebook, or whatever account and started posting rants instead of facts.

 That's not the smart thing to do.

-Listen, I'm gonna tell you something.
+Listen, I'm going to tell you something.

 I don't think a lot of them.

-I look look what's happening.
+Look what's happening.

-They get 45 million dollars in tax breaks that they want from the state of Georgia, and now the person running for Lieutenant Governor saying, No, I don't think that's a good idea.
+They get $45 million in tax breaks that they want from the state of Georgia.

-That's not gonna happen.
+That's not going to happen.

-And I think that, you know, look, companies have got to understand that liberals they fly.
+And I think that, you know, look, companies have got to understand that liberals, they fly.

 You know what?

-They just what they ought to do is just stay out of politics.
+They just, what they ought to do is just stay out of politics.

-And now we're learning that in fact this shooting had everything to do with failure within, you know, a lot of different areas, and every sign that we'd ever want was available.
+And now we're learning that, in fact, this shooting had everything to do with failure within, you know, a lot of different areas.

 And we did nothing.